 It is the policy of Pearl to honor a patient or a patient's legal representative right to request restrictions on how his or her personal data and protected health information (PHI) is used and/or disclosed for the purposes of treatment, payment, and/or healthcare operations and for disclosures permitted under §164.522(a).

-NOTE: Although not required by law, some Pearls may wish to implement a formal denial process.
+NOTE: Although not required by law, sometimes Pearl may wish to implement a formal denial process.
 The final rule requires all covered entities to permit individuals to make the request but does not require a covered entity to agree to a restriction.

 4. Pearl will notify the patient of the approval of the request.